Skip to content

 CuFFT library

 If using CUDA for long-range reciprical forces, we currently require the cuFFT library to be available.
 Unlike for normal CUDA and 3D graphics, this requires more than an Nvidia graphics driver; it requires libcufft.so.12 (Linux), or cufft64_12.dll (Windows).
 We provide this library with the application.
 It must be available either on the system PATH or LD_LIBRARY_PATH environment variables.
-On Windows, it may also be placed in the same directory as the Daedalus executable.
+On Windows, it may also be placed in the same directory as the Molchanica executable.
 The Linux setup script places it in the appropriate location.